jakeberv/jakeberv.github.io/_research/phenotype.md

 ## The evolution of vocal phenotype in a radition of Manakins

-To examine the differentiation of a secondary sexual characteristic produced through animal behavior (vocalization during courtship display), I studied the radiation of a cryptic species complex across the Amazon basin.
-In addition to providing new biogeographic insights, our study discovered complex patterns of [symplesiomorphic](https://en.wikipedia.org/wiki/Plesiomorphy_and_symplesiomorphy) (shared and ancestral characters) evolution.

 <div style="display: flex; align-items: flex-start;">
   <figure style="width: 40%; margin-right: 1em;">